HPCL/autoperf/README.rst

   $ module load tau
   $ perfdmf_configure

-Make sure the name of the config you choose is the same as what is *autoperf.cfg*. *autoperf.cfg* is self documented and you may want to read it through.
+Make sure the name of the config you choose is the same as what is in *autoperf.cfg*. *autoperf.cfg* is self documented and you may want to read it through.